 Today more than half of the population if the United States lives within 50 miles of the shoreline.

-The Coastal Center was formed in 2002 to encompass all IoES activities that involve coastal and ocean (marine) resources and environmental issues, including coastal watersheds and wetlands.
 Faculty and researchers affiliated with the center come from a disciplines ranging from environmental engineering to marine biology.

 The Coastal Center affiliates have conducted research into physical, chemical, and biological phenomena in the coastal zone using facilities such as the Santa Monica Bay Instrumented Mooring, the UCLA Research Vessel Sea World, now retired, and our new high speed Zodiac research vessel.
 The Center has participated in education and outreach activities including floating classrooms for K-12 students and training cruises for university students and teachers.